Baguette (pronounced ba-get)

 baker's yeast and a less exacting specification.

-index in 2018 and in 2022, the artisanal know-how and culture of the baguette was
+index and in 2022, the artisanal know-how and culture of the baguette was

 added to UNESCO’s (the United Nations Educational, Scientific and Cultural